ec-europa/europa-component-library/docs/Migrating-v3.md

 - :heavy_check_mark: twig parameter `no_visited` added, to prevent change of color for visited links
 - :heavy_check_mark: twig parameter `icon_path` has been removed (not used)

+**Message**

+- :warning: The size of the icon for the close button is no longer defined in the twig template, since it differs in the two system (`xs` for EC, `s` for EU)

 **Menu**

 - :heavy_check_mark: twig parameter `site_name` is now only used on mobile (other display relies on the already existing parameter in site header)